yorpeli/freshstart/documentation/features/workstream-component-refactor.md

 - **Future extensibility** through composable architecture
 - **Business value** through actionable investment insights

-The addition of the WorkstreamInvestmentChart elevates the workstreams feature from a simple list view to a comprehensive management and analytics tool, providing stakeholders with clear visibility into team investment patterns and enabling data-driven decision making.
+The addition of the CombinedInvestmentChart elevates the workstreams feature from a simple list view to a comprehensive management and analytics tool, providing stakeholders with clear visibility into team investment patterns across both meetings and tasks, enabling data-driven decision making.

 This pattern can now be applied to other views in the application for consistent, maintainable code organization and enhanced business intelligence capabilities.